 The Museum Island in One Day

-Despite being designed by five of the most eminent architects of that time, Museum Island blends all in a harmoniously overall picture.
+Despite being designed by five of the most eminent architects of that time, Museum Island blends all in a harmonious overall picture.

 The admission ticket costs 12 euros it includes entrance to the Pergamon Museum and Neues Museum.
-The ticket for the Old National Gallery, Altes Museum and Bode Museum is costing 10 euros.
+The ticket for the Old National Gallery, Altes Museum and Bode Museum costs 10 euros.

 6. Go on a free walking tour of Berlin